gojibjib/jibjib-api/README.md

 `/birds/dummy`|GET|Sends a JSON Response with randomized IDs and accuracies for testing `/birds/all`|GET|Retrieves all bird information, without descriptions `/birds/{id:[0-9]+}`|GET|Retrieves bird information by ID.
 Use query string `desc_de=false` and `desc_en=false` to omit description fields.
+`/detect/binary`|POST|Send a MP3 file to the API to start querying the ML model for bird voice recognition.
+File needs to be send in binary format and with the Header `Content-Type: application/octet-stream` set.

 ### Response format